playbenny/benny_manual/docs/blockipedia.md

 - - audio input can be used with the s&h / shift register
 - - the midi 'both' input feeds the note value into the s&h's audio input (if noise colour slider is on audio input) and also triggers a step, so you can use it to do sublooping type shift register effects on midi patterns.

+### source.sacred.waves.osc
+- Dual osciallator using Prophet 600 or MonoPoly synth waveforms (switchable) from Sacred Walls.
+With crossmod and sub osc.
+Made by Luke Abbott.

 ### source.sheep
 - A wrapper for Volker Böhm's port of Émilie Gillet's Tides module running the unofficial 'Sheep' firmware, which is a XY wavetable synth oscillator.